scantxt/scantxt/README.md

 The recommended method is to use the `_scanner` subdomain for DNS TXT records.
 Alternatively, `/.well-known/scanner.json` (with the mime type `application/json`) can be used (`.json` extension optional).

 See about `scanner` records and format here: [SCANNER.md](SCANNER.md)

+You can view an example of this at <https://www.scantxt.app/.well-known/scanner.json> or by doing a DNS TXT lookup against `_scanner.scantxt.app`

 ## Scanning verification